Trixarian/pywse/README.md

 2. Rename the pywse file to something else.
 I recommend the name of your game. ;)
 3. Modify settings.ini to suit your needs, write a simple README file and delete the LICENSE file if you want.
 4. Distribute!

-Future versions will include pyinstaller which should simplify the creation of stand-alone binaries for Windows, Linux and MacOs for systems without Python or the other requirements installed.
-Watch this space ;)

 License